 Option Explanation Greater_Than The signal exceeds a certain value.
 Less_Than The signal falls below a specified value.
 Slope_Greater_Than The rate of change of the signal exceeds a specified value, expressed in monitor units/minute (for example, mAU/min).
-Slope_Less_Than The rate of change of the signal falls below a specified value, expressed in monitor units/minute (for example, mAU/min).
 Less_Than_Or_Valley The signal falls below a specified value or a valley is detected.
 A valley is detected only after a Peak_Max has been detected, and the valley is defined by a local minimum followed by an increase to 102% of the local minimum value plus the Delta_Peak value (see below).
 Peak_Max The signal falls to a specified fraction of the most recent peak maximum minus the Delta_Peak value.
 Factor=1 detects peak maximum.
 Stable_Baseline The signal is stable within the limits of the Delta_Base value for the period specified by the minutes parameter.
+Stable_Plateau The signal is stable within the limits of the Delta_Plat value for the period specified by the minutes parameter.
+Greater_Than_AND_Slope_Great- er_Than The signal fulfills both these conditions, defined above, at the same time.
+Greater_Than_OR_Slope_Great- er_Than The signal fulfills one of the conditions, defined above.
+Less_Than_OR_Stable_Plateau The signal fulfills one of these conditions, defined above.
+Less_Than_Or_Valley_OR_Stable_Plat- eau The signal fulfills one of these conditions, defined above.